latineloquamur/Latineloquamur-toolkit-IPA-transcriber-and-App/CLASSICAL&ECCLESIASTICAL LATIN IPA TRANSCRIBER/README.md

 # IPA Latin

-The IPA Latin tool is a simple application designed by [HIDDEN FOR REVIEW] to easily and efficiently compute the IPA phonetic transcription of a given word.
+The IPA Latin tool is a simple application designed by Tommaso Spinelli (Classics) and Giacomo Fenzi (Computer Science) to easily and efficiently compute the IPA phonetic transcription of a given word.

 ## Compilation
 In order to compile this tool, [install Rust](https://rustup.rs/), navigate to this directory, open a command window and run the following: